tubalmartin/riloadr/README.md

 ## 2.1.
 Configuration options

 ### base (*String*, Optional)
-An absolute or relative path to all images in a group.
+An absolute or relative path for all images in a group.

 ```js
     var group1 = new Riloadr({